hoangsvit/eplus.dev/clzz0tjhy00010al9acmzg5io.md

 Kurt created the `deployment.yaml` and `service.yaml` to deploy your new container image to a Kubernetes cluster (called valkyrie-dev).
 The two files are in `valkyrie-app/k8s`.

 1. Get the Kubernetes credentials using `us-east1-c` zone before you deploy the image onto the Kubernetes cluster.

 2. Before you create the deployments, Make sure you check and replace some placeholder values in the `deployment.yaml` file and the format should be `LOCATION-docker.pkg.dev/PROJECT-ID/REPOSITORY/IMAGE`.

 3. Create the deployments from the `deployment.yaml` and `service.yaml` files.

-4. From the Navigation Menu, select **Kubernetes Engine** &gt; **Gateways, Services & Ingress**.
+4. From the Navigation Menu, select **Kubernetes Engine** > **Gateways, Services & Ingress**.
 Click on the load balancer IP Address of the `valkyrie-dev` service to verify your services are up and running.

 Click *Check my progress* to verify the objective.

 Create and expose a deployment in Kubernetes

----
+* * *

 ## Solution of Lab